Drill Results Map — California

 Key minerals: gold, silver, boron, tungsten, chromite, rare earth elements.
 Notable deposits: Motherlode, Grass Valley, Mountain Pass REE, Randsburg.
 Mining districts: Mother Lode, Grass Valley-Nevada City, Death Valley, Mojave.

-The California Department of Conservation administers mineral rights in California.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in California.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Drill Results Map for California